LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 Rolling a 20 is the best a character could do.
 Tests always pass and when you roll a Critical Success on an attack, you deal double damage on the attack.

-## Fortune's Favor
+## Spending Fortune's Favor

-slug: FORTUNES-FAVOR
+slug: SPEND-FORTUNES-FAVOR

 ruleType: RULE\
 When you Fail a Test, you gain Fortune's Favor.\